3mdeb/news-and-ideas/blog/content/post/2021-02-21-amd-milan-osf.md

      far away)
 4. We provide an estimation costs with the description of product and features included in the project and their cost.
-5. Customer may negotiate which features he wants to be included.
+5. Customer may negotiate which features to be included.
 6. We agree on the conditions and start to work.

 ## Summary